Don't Let Your Permissions be Hijacked!

 Continuing from the scenario in the previous chapter, the person asking for your help provides you with a stored procedure for you to run.
 A procedure that may be prepared with some evil stunt to use your permissions for actions you did not intend.

 Overall, this attack has a lot in common with the attack through DML triggers.
-You could say the DML trigger attack is more devilish, though, because you may not expect any trigger at all to be there.
+You could say that the DML trigger attack is more devilish, though, because you may not expect any trigger at all to be there.
 On the other hand, if you are given a stored procedure to execute you can clearly see that you are about to step into unknown territory, and it only takes a minor level of paranoia to get the idea to at least skim through that procedure to see what it is up to.
-But you may find that the procedure calls other procedures, and it builds complicated dynamic SQL where some parts are taken from tables etc. In the end, time may not permit you get through all that code.
+But you may find that the procedure calls other procedures, and it builds complicated dynamic SQL where some parts are taken from tables etc. In the end, time may not permit you to get through all that code.
 So while code review is a virtue, I would not really rely on it as my main defence line against permission hijacking.

 No, as before, impersonation is what you should use.
 In the cross-DB scenario, you impersonate yourself as I described in the previous chapter, there is no difference at all.
 As sysadmin you can impersonate dbo to protect your sysadmin permissions.
-However, depending on the situation in the database, you could still be victim of an attack against db_owner.
+However, depending on the situation in the database, you could still be a victim of an attack against db_owner.

 When it comes to attacks against db_owner, there is risk for an attack if there is someone who has CREATE PROCEDURE permissions in the database, and has ALTER permission on a central schema like dbo.
 This includes users in the our_ddladmin role.

 Before we look at by what means you can defend yourself, let's first consider whether there should be any such users.
-If there is a developer who needs to work with a few stored procedures, but who should not deal with tables, triggers or views, maybe it is a better to create a separate schema where the developer can work and you only grant the developer ALTER on this schema.
-When the developer has completed his work, you review the code to check for suspicious activity (and everything you don't understand, you label as suspicious).
-If the code passes the review, you move the procedures to dbo or any other schema where the they are supposed to reside.
+If there is a developer who needs to work with a few stored procedures, but who should not deal with tables, triggers or views, maybe it is a better idea to create a separate schema where the developer can work and you only grant the developer ALTER on this schema.
+When the developer has completed the work, you review the code to check for suspicious activity (and everything you don't understand, you label as suspicious).
+If the code passes the review, you move the procedures to dbo or any other schema where they are supposed to reside.
 This means that you only need to have your guard up when executing procedures in the developer schema.

 Before I move on, I like to remark that if you don't want the developer to be able to modify data in the database, you also need to change the owner of the developer schema.
 See further the section A Security Threat with Ownership Chaining in my article Packaging Permissions in Stored Procedures.